NotMattWong/gmm/README.md

-# Color Segmentation using GMM
+# Color Segmentation using Gaussian Mixture Models

 Project 1 for CMSC426 Computer Vision at UMD